civodlu/flexdat/README.md

 # flexdat

-This package provides addons for `torch.utils.data.Dataset` to create flexible data pipelines.
+This package provides addons for `torch.utils.data.Dataset` to create flexible data pipelines in the context of biomedical 2D/3D/4D image analysis.

 ## Install
 Installation using conda: